Striking, Finely Engraved Example of Ortelius' Landmark World Map

 Ortelius' atlas and the states of "Typus Orbis Terrarum"

 The influence of this and other Ortelius maps stems from the popularity and dominance of his atlas in the European market.
 In 1570, Ortelius published the first modern atlas; that is, a set of uniform maps with supporting text gathered in book form.
-Previously, there were other bound map collections, specifically, the Italian Lafreri atlases, but these were sets of maps-not necessarily uniform-selected and bound together on demand.
+Previously, there were other bound map collections, specifically, the Italian Lafreri atlases, but these were a mix of maps-not necessarily uniform-selected and bound together on demand.

 Theatrum Orbis Terrarum, Ortelius' atlas, outperformed competing atlases from other cartographic luminaries like the Mercator family.
 Between 1570 and 1612, 31 editions of the atlas were published in seven languages.